 The national chief and vice chief are Arrowmen elected to one-year terms by the section chiefs during the annual national planning meeting.
 They serve as members of the national Order of the Arrow committee, providing the opinion of youth Arrowmen on national OA policy.
 They also serve as the presiding officers for the national OA event.
 They are advised in their responsibilities by the national OA committee chairman and the Order of the Arrow team leader.
 The professional adviser is the Order of the Arrow team specialist, a national professional Scouter.

-Matt Dukeman is originally from Eureka, California, and is from Orca Lodge of the Redwood Empire Council.
+Matt Dukeman is originally from Eureka, CA, and is from Orca Lodge of the Redwood Empire Council.
 Matt held a number of positions as a youth, including chapter, lodge and section chief.
 He also served as the director for the OA Trail Crew program in 2003.
-His goals as the OA Associate Director are to increase both high adventure involvement and participation in the OA endowment to help provide better program for our youth.

 Last revised on